 Falling down is funny, but only if you can get back up!
 Here we will explore the explosive world of comedic pain.
 We will learn the basic moves in slaps and falls; then workshop interesting ways to integrate these into your performance.
 Come prepared to take physical risks in a safe environment.

-(For those of you who want to learn physical comedy WITHOUT falling down see “Physical Comedy for Every Body Ability” by Christopher Hudert.)
+(For those of you who want to learn physical comedy WITHOUT falling down see “Physical Movement for ANY Body” by Rex Nolen.)